 Free Drive-Thru Community Testing for

-COVID-19 in September and October, 2020
+COVID-19 in NOVEMBER & DECEMBER, 2020

 Three Rivers Health District in conjunction with the Three Rivers Medical Reserve Corp (MRC), and the Community Emergency Response Team (CERT) is holding drive-thru testing events to test for COVID-19.

 Testing is open to those over the age of 2.

 Please Note that we are NOT conducting antibody testing.

 You do not have to have symptoms in order to be tested.

 November and December COVID-19 Testing Events